Dr. Sellend performs the following aesthetic-plastic surgeries:

 Plastic surgery consultations

 Each person is an individual and therefore every surgery is different.
 There are no standard plastical surgeries.
 The surgeon need to see the patient, listen his/her wishes and expectations.
 Only then can the surgeon make a diagnosis and decide how to help the patient.
 The surgeon will explain to the patient the nature of the surgery, the risks and regime.
 Patients are able to make their choice based on information received from the surgeon.
+Between consultation and surgery can be maximum 6 months.

 Examine the surgeon’s credentials: does the surgeon have the plastic surgeon’s activity licence and how experienced the surgeon is.